 ― Carl Sagan

-Our Website is a CELEBRATION of America's aerospace history
+Our Website is a CELEBRATION of Southern California aerospace history

-- A local community organization (501c3) from Downey, California; since 1995, dedicated to preserving Southern California's aerospace history and the establishment of an aerospace learning center in Downey (2008).
+A community based 501(c)(3) organization from Downey, California; since 1995, dedicated to preserving Southern California's aerospace history and the establishment of an aerospace learning center in Downey (2008).

-- Affiliated with Financial Partners Credit Union, Downey Historical Society, Downey Coordinating Council and North American Aviation Bald Eagles.
+Affiliated with Financial Partners Credit Union, Downey Historical Society, Downey Coordinating Council and North American Aviation Bald Eagles Retirees.

-- Onsite for 10 years after the closing of the former Boeing plant which became Downey Studios and now the Promenade of Downey.
-The first plant building was built in 1929 and a portion of that building sits empty at 12214 Lakewood in Downey.
+Onsite for 10 years after the closing of the former Boeing plant, which became Downey Studios and now the Promenade of Downey.
+Performed "urban archaeology" at the site; the first plant building was built in 1929.

-- Images and archival material related to early aviation and aerospace programs from the Southern California area.
+Images and archival material related to early aviation and aerospace programs from the Southern California area and the nation.

-- Involved in an on-going partnership to record and save Oral Histories of our former aerospace employees.
+Involved in an on-going partnership to record and save oral histories of our former aerospace employees (Pioneers of Aerospace)

-- Advocating for the establishment of a Visitor Center Archive at the former Emsco Building, Vultee Rotunda or historic Kaufmann Wing as stated here.
+Advocating the establishment of a Welcome Center "archive" at the former Emsco Building, Vultee Rotunda or historic Kaufmann Wing as stated here.